The Picard group of the universal moduli space of vector bundles on stable curves: The universal moduli space .

 \section{The universal moduli space $\CVc$.}

 Here we introduce the moduli stack of properly balanced vector bundles on semistable curves.
 Before giving the definition, we need to define and study the objects which are going to be parametrized.

-\begin{defin} A \emph{stable} (resp. \emph{semistable}) curve $C$ over $k$ is a projective connected nodal curve over $k$ such that any rational smooth component intersects the rest of the curve in at least $3$ (resp. $2$) points.
-A \emph{family of (semi)stable curves over a scheme $S$} is a proper and flat morphism $C\rightarrow S$ whose geometric fibers are (semi)stable curves.
-A \emph{vector bundle on a family of curves $C\rightarrow S$} is a coherent $S$-flat sheaf on $C$ which is a vector bundle on any geometric fiber. \end{defin}
+\begin{defin} A \emph{family of curves over a scheme $S$} is a proper and flat morphism $C\to S$ of finite presentation and of relative dimension $\leq 1$.
+A \emph{stable} (resp. \emph{semistable}) \emph{curve $C$ over $k$} is a family of curves over $\Spec k$ such that it is connected, 1-dimensional, it has at-worst nodal singularities and any rational smooth component intersects the rest of the curve in at least $3$ (resp. $2$) points.
+A \emph{family of (semi)stable curves over a scheme $S$} is a family of curves whose geometric fibers are (semi)stable curves.
+A \emph{vector bundle on a family of (semistable) curves $C\rightarrow S$} is a coherent $S$-flat sheaf on $C$, which is a vector bundle on any geometric fiber. \end{defin}